-Media and free expression advocates have found cause to come together globally in response to urgent issues such as the growing incidence of internet shutdowns and site blocking, but are also increasingly working to build a shared advocacy agenda and long-term goals, including current efforts at the Internet Governance Forum to establish a "Dynamic Coalition" tasked with leading on the issues at stake in technical standard debates for media freedom and freedom of expression.8 Global normative frameworks and processes can also create entry points for support to global coalitions that can in turn help to shape global aid agendas.
-The UN's Plan of Action on the Safety of Journalists, for instance, has provided an incentive for coalition-building among media advocates, including for the work in Latin America described above.
+Media and free expression advocates have found cause to come together globally in response to urgent issues such as the growing incidence of internet shutdowns and site blocking, but are also increasingly working to build a shared advocacy agenda and long-term goals, including current efforts at the Internet Governance Forum to establish a "Dynamic Coalition" tasked with leading on the issues at stake in technical standard debates for media freedom and freedom of expression.15 The UN's Plan of Action on the Safety of Journalists, for instance, has provided an incentive for coalition-building among media advocates, including for the work in Latin America described above.

-The challenge of disinformation9 and various "trust" initiatives10 have also provided a platform for global coalition building, though these efforts have not had adequate representation from the Global South.
-Efforts to cultivate knowledge on the issues of media ownership and regulatory powers are also making progress, both methodologically and as an approach to reform.11 All in all, such efforts could be expanded and strengthened by broader coalitions focused on media sustainability or viability.
+The challenge of disinformation16 and various "trust" initiatives17 have also provided a platform for global coalition building, though these efforts have not had adequate representation from the Global South.
+Efforts to cultivate knowledge on the issues of media ownership and regulatory controls are also making progress, both methodologically